Cooke City, Montana: Climate

-Cooke City has a subarctic climate (Dfc) or subalpine climate due its extremely high elevation, at 7580 ft, with only two months averaging above 50 F. Summers consist of mild to warm days with crisp, cool mornings, and winters are long and very cold, with many nights falling below zero.
+Cooke City has a subarctic climate (Dfc) or subalpine climate due to its high elevation at 7580 ft, with only two months averaging above 50 F. Summers consist of mild to warm days with crisp, cool mornings, and winters are long and very cold, with many nights falling below zero.
 Snowfall is abundant, with most of it falling between the months of October to May, though snow does occasionally fall in the months of June and September.
 Cooke City is listed as the snowiest community in Montana.

 Demographics

+Education

+The CDP is in Cooke City Elementary School District and Gardiner High School District The high school district is a component of Gardiner Public Schools.